baitcode/template-ios/README.md

 ## What I've done so far?

-Just created an singlePage application, then run:
+Just created an application with single view app template, then run:

 ```bash
 pod init && pod install